fusedio/fused-docs/docs/basics/out/felt.md

 ## 1. Generate a signed URL for a UDF

-First, on Workbench, create and save a UDF that successfully renders in `File` mode.
+First, on Workbench, create and save a UDF.
 Under the "Settings" tab, click "Share" to [generate a signed URL](/basics/core-concepts/#generate-endpoints-with-workbench) that can be called via HTTP requests.

 Modify the generated `HTTP` URL depending on the data type, as detailed below.
 You can optionally pass UDF parameters as URL-encoded strings, which can be configured to change based on query input.